The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: The Two-Parameter Brane -model

 \subsection{A two-parameter $\sigma$-model on $\frac{SL(2,\mathbb{R})}{SO(1,1)}$}

 In this section we will seek a solution on the symmetric space which depends on two parameters and solves the equations of motion of the corresponding $\sigma$-model.
-The generalisation of the one-dimensional $\sigma$-model action to a two-dimensional space-time action is
+We will probe the symmetric space only near the identity so that we adopt the Minkowski metric. { \cb The generalisation of the one-dimensional $\sigma$-model action to a two-dimensional action is a two-dimensional, reparameterisation-invariant $\sigma$-model, which formally describes an auxiliary string worldsheet on the symmetric space.} It is given by